 - Minimum Grade 10 recommended

 Level of Competency

-The course will provide the necessary theoretical knowledge for the occupation as well as practical skills for entry level into the trade.
-Further on-the-job experience will be required to advance to the position of journey-person operator.
-Upon program completion, apprentices will receive:
+The asphalt paving training course will provide the necessary theoretical knowledge and the practical skills for entry level into the trade.
+Further on-the-job experience will be required to advance to the position of journeyperson operator.
+Upon program completion, the apprentices will receive:

 - ITA Certificate of Qualification with equipment endorsement

 - Endorsements for completing prerequisite competencies for multiple machines

 - Preferential hiring and enrolment in industry training programs

 Application & Examination Process

 Students will write theory examinations and will also be assessed on job performance standards.
 Punctuality, attendance and attitude will also be considered in determining the final course grade.
 Students must attain marks of 70% or more (criteria established according to standards) for theory and practical assessments.

 Successful completion (70%) of the OETA Trade Assessment Examination is required for this course.
 Examinations are scheduled by the OETP at any Operating Engineer’s offices.